CodyNinja1/TMIBruteforceGUI/README.md

 Huge thanks to Shweetz, Sai-Moen, and Stuntlover for actively working on this project!

-We are actively trying to improve the tool in any way we can, whether it's adding new scripts, fixing bugs etc
+We are actively trying to improve the tool in any way we can, whether it's adding new scripts, fixing bugs, etc.

 If you have any suggestions feel free to make a pull request or open an issue